ianmiell/supergiant-cli/docs/spacetime.md

 # Supergiant Spacetime Control
 ## `supergiant <verb> spacetime`
+*Prerequisite: You must have created a Spacetime Provider with `supergiant create spacetime provider`*

+*Configuration Directory: ~/.supergiant*

 Spacetime actions control Kubernetes clusters on which your supergiant core will run.
 The spacetime controller on it's own is a useful way to manage multiple Kubernetes clusters across multiple environments.